kennethbhunt/kennethhunt.github.io/_posts/2018-10-06-datascience.markdown

 Business owners, high level management, and executives tend to have a great ability to make business decisions, and they have a high amount of domain knowledge in their fields.
 A data scientist can help them to make better decisions by providing additional analytics for company data to measure, track, and observe trends.

 2. Helping to communicate insights and value of the data across the organization:
-This can be the first step of an organization becoming a “data driven.”
+This can be the first step of an organization becoming “data driven.”
 Organizations are stronger when all of the employees are a part of the data culture by helping to present key business problems in their companies that need to be analyzed.
 This communication with data scientists has the potential to bring great value.

 3. Data scientists can help when business opportunities are being sought:
 Instead of making assumptions or guessing, quantifiable data-driven evidence for decision making can be used for better business decisions.